tanaylab/DataAxesFormats.jl/README.md

   - Support both in-memory and persistent data storage of "any" format (given an adapter implementation).
   - The implementation is thread-safe, using read/write locks, to allow safe and efficient parallel processing.
-  - Out of the box, allow storing the data in memory, in `AnnData` objects (e.g., using `h5ad` files), directly inside [H5FS](https://hdfgroup.org/) files, or as a collection of simple memory-mapped files in a directory.
+  - Out of the box, allow importing and exporting `AnnData` objects (e.g., using `h5ad` files), storing the data in memory, directly inside [H5FS](https://hdfgroup.org/) files, or as a collection of simple memory-mapped files in a directory.
+  - Support views and adapters for applying generic algorithms to your specific data while using your own specific names for the data properties.
+  - Support chaining repositories for reusing a large base repository with one or more smaller computed results repositories, possibly computed in several ways for comparison of the results.
   - The data model is based on (1) some axes with named entries, (2) vector data indexed by a single axis, (3) matrix data indexed by a pair of axes, and also (4) scalar data (anything not tied to some axis).
   - The common case where one axis is a group of another is explicitly supported (e.g., storing a type for each cell,